You are here

-Students practice basic jewelry making and metalsmithing techniques.
-Students learn the technical skills of sawing, filing, soldering, an¬nealing and forming metal into ornamental and wearable art.
-Throughout the course, students will learn setting techniques for stones and found objects and are introduced to basic chain mak¬ing.
-Contemporary artists and practices will be a source for inspiration to encourage students to combine metalsmithing methods with personal voice through 3D problem solving assignments.
+Students practice basic jewelry making and metalsmithing techniques, including sawing, filing, soldering, annealing and forming metal into ornamental and wearable art.
+Students also earn setting techniques for stones and found objects and are introduced to basic chain making.
+Contemporary artists and practices serve as a source for inspiration to encourage students to combine metalsmithing methods with personal voice through 3D problem solving assignments.

 Studios run from 1:30pm to 5:00pm.

 Students develop skills in fashion illustration, pattern making, fabric selection, draping and garment construction.
-The final project is the creation of a piece to be exhibited at the conclusion of the program.
+The final project is the creation of a piece to be viewed and critiqued by peers and instructors at the conclusion of the program.

 Basic principles of computer animation are explored through a variety of techniques.
 Students create narrative story lines which they render in different forms of animation including hand made flip books, stop motion, Flash and claymation.
-Students view contemporary pieces to put ideas and work in the context of the greater art world.
+Students view contemporary pieces to provide context for their ideas in relation to the media and greater art world.

 Students learn new tools to develop their drawing skills and techniques while expanding their visual vocabulary.
 This class covers basics of linear and aerial perspective, as well as a number of traditional and less conventional approaches to composition and drawing.

-Working with a variety of fiber techniques such as sewing, crochet, tapestry weaving, knitting, coiling, students gain experience working with 3D language such as texture, weight, tension, volume, scale and color.
-Students work to create 3D problem solving strategies.
-Students will be exposed to contemporary and historical examples of artist’s working with soft sculpture.
+Working with a variety of fiber techniques such as sewing, crochet, tapestry weaving, knitting, coiling, students gain experience working with 3D language including texture, weight, tension, volume, scale and color.
+Students are exposed to contemporary and historical examples of artist’s working with soft sculpture and learn 3D problem solving strategies.
 Students will construct a maquette and ultimately create their own original soft sculpture pieces.

-Letterpress printing is a form of relief printing.
-Wood or metal letters and images are set into a press.
+Before there was digital printing there was letterpress, which is a form of relief printing with wood or metal letters and images set into a press.
 This course is an introduction to the craftsmanship of letterpress printing and manual typesetting.
 Students learn to compose words in metal and wood type.
-Using a Vandercook proofing press, students print on special papers to create individual works such as artist books and posters.
+Using a Vandercook proofing press, students print on special papers to create individual works such as artists’ books and posters.